Marital And Prenuptial Agreements

 What Happens If We Decide Not to Follow Our Prenuptial Agreement?

-In the event that both parties agree not to follow the prenuptial agreement, it can be waived mutually, but it is advisable to document this change formally.
-Agreements hold best when both parties consent to any modifications, ensuring that future disputes can still be managed gracefully.
+If both parties agree not to follow the prenuptial agreement, it can be waived mutually, but it is advisable to document this change formally.
+Agreements hold best when both parties consent to any modifications, helping ensure that future disputes can still be managed constructively.
 Our legal team at Wexell Milman can guide you through this process, offering options that respect the original intent while accommodating new needs.

 Can a Prenuptial Agreement Cover Future Income?

 Yes, a prenuptial agreement can address future income and outline how it will be managed or shared.
 This forward-looking approach can ease future financial management within the marriage, incorporating anticipated income fluctuations or career changes.
-Wexell Milman assists in creating reasonable and balanced provisions, empowering couples with the tools necessary to address such financial foresight effectively.
+Wexell Milman assists in creating reasonable and balanced provisions, empowering couples with tools to address financial planning with greater clarity.

 Are Prenuptial Agreements Valid in Other States?

 Prenuptial agreements drafted in Virginia are generally respected across states, but specific enforceability can vary depending on differing state laws.
-It is often beneficial to evaluate existing agreements if relocation is anticipated, ensuring alignment with the new jurisdiction's legal framework.
-Our attorneys offer consultative evaluations to reinforce agreements’ enduring validity wherever life takes you, emphasizing adaptability and sustained legal resilience.
+It is often beneficial to evaluate existing agreements if relocation is anticipated, to help ensure alignment with the new jurisdiction's legal framework.
+Our attorneys offer consultative evaluations to support an agreement’s enduring validity wherever life takes you, emphasizing adaptability and long-term legal resilience.

 Book Your Consultation